ngomy2601/pnv25-basic-php/chapter_1/guideline.md

 # SETUP PHP
 Watch a given video and setup PHP on your computer: https://www.youtube.com/watch?v=whTYABqa0P8

+# Get started with PHP - PHP Interactive Shell
+1. Open Terminal on your computer
+2. Execute the command `php -a`
+3. Write PHP code: `echo “Hello World”;`

 # Running to PHP using Visual Studio Code
 Watch a given video and config the Visual Studio Code on your computer: https://www.youtube.com/embed/Ry8tRRfxxf4